JMiguelFernandes/Project-5---Coronavirus/README.md

 ## Project Description

-This project is part of the IronHack Data Analytics Bootcamp and its goal is to practice creating and interpreting different types of visualizations using real world data as well as statistical analysis.
+This project is part of the IronHack Data Analytics Bootcamp and its goal is to practice creating and interpreting different types of visualizations using real world data, as well as statistical analysis.

 Our team decided to work on the topic of Covid-19 in the USA.
-In that coherence we analyzed if there is a correlation between the number of Covid-19 cases, as well as deaths, and the political landscape of the different U.S. states.
-In addition, the population density and laws at federal level were analysed.
+_______

 ## Questions & Hypotheses

-In the beginning of the project, the general question arose, if the U.S. political landscape is affecting the number of outbreaks and deaths of the Covid-19 pandemic.
-As political ruling should'nt have a good or bad influence on the evolvment of pandemics, we decided to start with the null hypotheses that political parties dont affect the numbers of Covid-19 cases and deaths.
-To further supplement our analysis, we also included other factors to our analysis, like lockdown policies, mask policies and population density.
+We were interested in understanding whether there were differences between Democratic and Republican states in terms of handling and outcomes of the COVID-19 pandemic.
+Specifically, we wanted to answer the following:

+- Were there differences in the number of cases or deaths (total numbers and per capita)?
+- What factors influenced the number of cases or deaths?
+- How have different policies (stay at home orders, public mask mandates) affected the evolution of the pandemic?
+- Were there differences in the implementation of these policies between Democratic and Republican states?
+- How do Democratic and Republican states compare in terms of testing?
+_________

 ## Data

 #### Covid-19 epidemiological data

 We retrieved data regarding the number of confirmed cases, deaths and recoveries for each US state from Datahub ([here](https://datahub.io/core/covid-19#resource-covid-19_zip)).
 This data covered the time period between 2020-01-22 and 2020-07-04.
 It was available as a csv file, which can be found in the raw_data folder.

+#### Data on testing by state

+Data concerning testing by state was obtained from the Covid Tracking Project API [here](https://covidtracking.com/data/download).

 #### Covid-19 policy data